elmish/Elmish.WPF/TUTORIAL.md

 ### Normalize your model; use IDs instead of duplicating entities

 It is generally recommended that you aggressively normalize your model.
 This is because everything is (normally) immutable, so if a single entity occurs multiple places in your model and that entity should be updated, it must be updated every place it occurs.
-This opens up opportunities for state synchronization bugs.
+This increases the chance of introducing state synchronization bugs.

 For example, say you have an app that can display a list of books, and you can click on a book in the list to open a detail view of that book.
 You might think to represent it with the following model: